 Gender is easily targetable via social media advertising platforms.
 If your eligibility criteria target both men and women, make sure you run two separate recruitment ads that focus on each gender.

 Most online advertising platforms will allow you to target people based on their location or their interests in a particular region or city.
-Though not always reliable, geographic locations can decode people’s socio-economic status, when dealing with specific inner-city areas or neighbourhoods.
+Though not always reliable, geographic locations can decode people’s socio-economic status, when dealing with specific inner-city areas or neighborhoods.

 If you have a large geographic area to play with for your study, make sure you’re targeting those who live in rural areas as well as cities.
 This will certainly help with finding a more representative sample.